What Is the Role of the Board of Directors?

 Michael Wall has worked for FRA Engineering in Rochester since 2002 and is presently a Senior Site Designer.
 In his work, Mike is responsible for the project management, design, approvals and construction for numerous individual septic design projects.
 He has also worked on site improvements for such firms as Amerada Hess, Home Depot, Sunoco and the Bayside Drive Subdivision extension in Webster, NY.
 Since 2000, Mike has been Vice Chair of the Town of Gates Planning Board.
 He is also a member of the Gates Chili Chamber of Commerce.

-David J. Cross, P.E. is an Associate Engineer with the Monroe County Department of Environmental Services in Rochester, where he is responsible for implementing the County’s Capital Improvement Plan relative to Pure Waters and Parks.
-He has over 16 years of civil engineering experience with projects ranging from conceptual design to final plans and construction.
+David J. Cross, P.E. is a Project Manager with the Monroe County Department of Environmental Services in Rochester, where he is responsible for implementing the County’s Capital Improvement Plan relative to Pure Waters and Parks.
+He has over 19 years of civil engineering experience with projects ranging from conceptual design to final plans and construction.
 Mr. Cross is a member of the Town of Chili Planning Board and a former Vice-Chair of that municipality’s ZBA.
-He is also a board member of the NYS Water Environment Association.

 Region 9: Western